 What benefit can be generated from the given data?

 Will the value generated will be more than what it costs us to collect, assimilate and process it?

-Basically termed as “Big-data-as-a-service” (BDaaS), it refers to those services that provide analysis of complex and huge data sets, typically over the cloud platform as a primary managed service.
-From the point of view of delivery, it perfectly combines cloud, the application platforms and the SOA with analytics for deriving real time predictions and excellent decision making.
+Basically termed “Big-data-as-a-service” (BDaaS), it refers to those services that provide analysis of complex and huge data sets, typically over the cloud platform as a primarily managed service.
+From the point of view of delivery, it perfectly combines the cloud, the application platforms and the SOA with analytics for deriving real-time predictions and excellent decision-making.

 The adaptation of Big Data on the above technological grounds precedes with Hadoop infrastructure which was actually a major stepping stone in this regard; but it has its own limitations for Small and Medium Businesses, the SMBs.
-This is because they do not have the resources to create such an expensive infrastructure in house.
-Moreover, the know-how of how to use Hadoop is limited which makes it important for Big Data services to be user-friendly; and for the SMBs, more cost effective.
+This is because they do not have the resources to create such an expensive infrastructure in-house.
+Moreover, the know-how of how to use Hadoop is limited which makes it important for Big Data services to be user-friendly; and for SMBs, more cost-effective.
 BDaaS can effectively overcome these issues by exploiting the flexibility of cloud computing.